NAnt and MSBuild Scripts Editing

 Navigation & Search

-ReSharper assists you in build scripts and navigation in a number of ways.
-Specifically, you can:
+ReSharper can navigate you in build scripts in a number of ways.
+For example, you can:

 - Go to declaration of tasks, targets and properties from reference.